 Typically you can go to a brokerage firm to open up any, but many mainstream brokerages don't offer the option of opening a self-directed IRA.

-The most common place you'll find self-directed IRAs offered is through providers that specialize in them.
+The most common place you'll find self-directed IRAs is through providers specializing in them.
 Some banks and trust companies provide these services.
-Different providers will have other offerings when it comes to investments available, so be sure to shop around if you're interested in a specific asset class.
+Different providers will have other offerings regarding investments available, so be sure to shop around if you're interested in a specific asset class.
 As a side note: the IRS still doesn't allow certain types of investments inside self-directed IRAs (like insurance or collectibles).